-The Casino at Ocean Downs has added table games into the roughly 35,000-square-foot expansion to the north of the existing facility.
+The Casino at Ocean Downs added table games into the roughly 35,000-square-foot expansion to the north of the existing facility.
 They have added 270 new slot machines and 10 table games, including craps, roulette, blackjack, three-card poker and Texas Hold 'em.

 Chesapeake Bay Maritime Museum – There are some new tour offerings:

-Catch of the Day Tour for Adults – Learn what it means to “follow the water” in every season on the Chesapeake through the eyes of a waterman.
+Catch of the Day Tour – Learn what it means to “follow the water” in every season on the Chesapeake through the eyes of a waterman.
 Participants will tong for oysters, pull crab pots, explore a skipjack, and hear stories of the “big guns” commercial hunters used at the turn of the 19th century.
-Guided tour rates apply.

-Choptank River Heritage and Visitors Center – The 2,500-square foot visitors center will cost about $1.5 million with an additional $600,000 for site work and will be the headquarters for the Caroline County Office of Tourism along with an interpretative center, heritage display and restrooms for tour buses.
+Choptank River Heritage and Visitors Center – The 2,500-square foot visitors center will be the headquarters for the Caroline County Office of Tourism along with an interpretative center, heritage display and restrooms for tour buses.
 The center will be built on stilts and have three exterior decks for a panoramic view of the Choptank River waterfront in downtown Denton.

-Harriet Tubman Underground Railroad State Park Visitor Center has celebrated their one-year anniversary.
+Harriet Tubman Underground Railroad State Park Visitor Center has celebrated their two-year anniversary.
 The new center serves as an orientation center and gateway to the larger Harriet Tubman Underground Railroad Scenic Byway.
 It offers exhibits, a film, restrooms, picnic facilities, and staff to offer further information and guidance to visit other sites along the byway.